 Gold Medal Awards are given each year to the top academic students in years one, two, three and four of study at the University.
-Candidates will be identified through a review of Statements of Results.
+King's will identify candidates through a review of Statements of Results.
 All full-time students enrolling in the complete academic year are eligible.
-Medals are presented annually in early autumn, students will be individually invited to receive their award.
+Medals are presented annually in early autumn; students will be individually invited to receive their award.

-OUTSTANDING SENIOR RESEARCH THESIS Award
+OUTSTANDING SENIOR RESEARCH THESIS AWARD

 An award of \$250 for the most outstanding Senior Research Thesis (SRT) Project.
 This award is available to all King's students enrolled in 3- or 4-credit SRT courses in disciplines that offer 4 year B.Sc. degrees (exceptional 2 credit Senior Independent Projects will also be considered).
 All projects are automatically eligible.
-A final copy of the project needs to be submitted to the Natural Sciences and Engineering Research Council faculty representative on the SRT oral presentation day.
-Recipients receive a plaque and a \$250 award.
-Credited to the student's account at the time of the award.
+Students must submit a final copy of the project to the Natural Sciences and Engineering Research Council faculty representative on the SRT oral presentation day.
+Recipients receive a plaque and a \$250 award credited to the student's account at the time of the award.
 See your faculty advisor for more information.